utnet-org/utility-readonly/tools/database/README.md

 ## State read perf
 A tool for performance testing hot storage RocksDB State column reads.
-Use help to get more details: `neard database state-perf --help`
+Use help to get more details: `uncd database state-perf --help`